raphamorim/rio/docs/docs/configuration-file.md

 # • height - define the inital window height.
 #   Default: 400
 #
-# • opacity - changes the window transparency state (only Windows / X11)
-#   Default: 1.0
-#
 # • mode - define how the window will be created
 #     - "Windowed" (default) is based on width and height
 #     - "Maximized" window is created with maximized